-The campus bookstore is located in the J.L.
+The campus bookstore, renamed the University of Mobile Store, is located in the J.L.
 Bedsole Library building on the first floor.
-Textbooks and related supplies such as university gear and snacks may be purchased in the bookstore.
+Textbooks and related supplies such as university gear and snacks may be purchased in the store.
 MasterCard and Visa are accepted for purchases.
-The Hours of Operation are 8:30 AM - 6:00 PM, Monday through Thursday and 10:00 AM - 4:00 PM on Friday.
-For more information, students should call 251.679.9293 or email mailto:umobile@bkstr.com